tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 2. **If a test is red, make it green by applying outside-in TDD down into the lower levels.**

-3. **Only if all tests are green and the system behaviour is still not working, climb up to the next level of the pyramid and write a new failing test.**
+3. **If and only if all tests are green AND the system behaviour is still not working, climb up to the next level of the pyramid and write a new failing test.**

 The workflow for applying these rules looks like this: